 Mrs. Smith used all social media platforms available to further help organize Alyssa’s wish.
 She did not only use the neighborhood Whatsapp group, she also contacted local Facebook groups and religious communities for donations or help during Christmas Eve.

 Mrs. Smith thought one of her best ideas was to contact local businesses to donate gifts.
 In a week’s time, her shed was full of all sorts of gifts.
 The local toy store had donated action figures, dolls, stuffed animals, Lego, craft kits and much more.
 The supermarkets donated iTunes gift cards.
 The grocer offered gift bags with delicious products for the grown-ups.
 The entertainment store offered some classic Christmas films, with Blu-ray disc players, and two 30” TVs!
-Mrs. Smith could not believe how kind and generous people were in these times.
+Mrs. Smith could not believe how kind and generous people were.

 However, she also came across some oddities.
 Some business owners would hang up on her before she could even explain the full story.
 Oblivious, Mrs. Smith did not think for a second that these shops were frequented by the Van der Kerken family.

 Mrs. Smith was aware of some protests, particularly by Madame Van der Kerken and her family.
 However, she had no clue that that family’s resistance could destroy Alyssa’s Christmas wish.

 The town’s newspaper wrote a story about this upcoming Christmas miracle and shared it online, which lead to more shares, likes, and comments.
 Mrs. Smith had heard that the story had gone viral.
 Her phone nearly exploded with all the requests to help.

 Through the story, the Facebook groups and Whatsapp group, she had too many volunteers to help decorate the school building, arrange gifts, food, or just to help around.
 She had to say no to people.
 She found that difficult, especially since new people applied every day.